chromium/chromium/docs/accessibility/switch_access.md

     - If it is a select command, the available actions are determined.

-If there is only one, it is performed (Note that for navigational nodes, this means entering or exiting a group).
+    - If there is only one action, it is performed (Note that for navigational nodes, this means entering or exiting a group).
 If more than one action is available, the menu is opened and focus jumps into the menu.

 3. Listens for focus events, and moves Switch Access focus to follow system focus.